input-output-hk/essential-cardano-content/content/article/accelerating-cardanos-scalability-how-leios-development-follows-the-sun.md

 The model's power lies in code sharing and iteration.
 Each team inherits completed work and access to fresh perspectives on complex problems.

-## Leio’s potential impact across the Cardano ecosystem
+## Leios' potential impact across the Cardano ecosystem

 ### For stake pool operators